witer-rs/witer/README.md

 Documentation is a work-in-progress as the crate evolves.
 Don't expect much here yet, so if you have any questions, either:

-* Submit an issue on GitHub
+* Make a post in the Discussions tab on GitHub
 * Send a message over Discord
 * Dive into the codebase yourself